4 Ways to (Ethically) Get Someone To Call You Back

 Ask Questions, Keep Records and Be Polite

 It’s remarkable what a little curiosity, patience, and kindness can do.
 Sales expert Mark Hunter talks about “umbrella questions” “that get the customer talking more about what they’re looking for.”
 In our previous blog, we talked a bit about these sorts of questions: open-ended, directional questions that can give the salesperson a better sense of what the client needs, and give the client a stronger sense of connection and respect from the salesperson.
-If your sales team keeps good records of previous conversations, they can build on prior questions and focus the discussion in a manner that’s useful for salesperson and client alike (57% of customers feel that salespeople are poorly prepared or not prepared at all at initial meetings).
+If your sales team keeps good records of previous conversations, they can build on prior questions and focus the discussion in a manner that’s useful for salespersons and clients alike (57% of customers feel that salespeople are poorly prepared or not prepared at all at initial meetings).
 It’s also important to make sure your team remains polite and professional in the face of delayed or re-routed calls, busy receptionists, and potentially cranky clients: they are the voice of your business to the broader public, and professionalism in the moment can pay dividends down the road, whether or not a specific lead pays off.

 Getting a customer to return a salesperson’s call is like many other parts of the sales/customer dynamic: it’s about building a relationship of mutual trust and need.
 Being honest about your product or service, asking questions and getting to know the customer’s needs, and providing service as well as sales are among the steps your sales team can take in turning a cold call into a warm client.